zJaaal/react-scroll-utilities/README.md

 ### Duration property

 It accepts a number, that should be between 0 and 100, it refers to percentage.
 If you pass values that are out of range it will be clamped to 0 or 100.
+The default value is 100.

 This means that, if you pass 50 the animation will last long to the 50% of the total distance it should execute.